Gluten-Free Small Batch Lasagna

 • In a large frying pan, fry the ground beef until no longer pink, then drain any fat.

-• Add the marinara sauce to the ground beef and the water (if using a jarred sauce add the water to the jar, cover and shake to get the remaining sauce in the jar).
+• Add the 24 oz of marinara sauce to the ground beef and the 1 cup of water (if using a jarred sauce add the water to the jar, cover and shake to get the remaining sauce in the jar).
 Let it simmer for 20 minutes.

-• Butter an 11 x 7 baking pan, and set aside.
+• Butter an 11 x 7 baking pan with 1-2 tbsp of butter, and set it aside.

-• In medium size bowl, combine the ricotta cheese, egg, and dried parsley.
+• In medium size bowl, combine the 15 oz ricotta cheese, 1 large egg, and 1 tbsp of dried parsley.
 Stir until well blended.

 • Add a thin layer of the meat sauce onto the bottom of the buttered baking pan.